shreeyaa23/A7--Air-Quality-Tracker-App/README.md

 Use the sidebar to select a city from the dropdown menu.
 The main section of the app will display the AQI, a data table of current pollutants, a bar chart visualization, and detailed pollutant information.
 API Key
 The app uses the World Air Quality Index Project's API to fetch real-time data.
-You will need an API token to access the data.
-Obtain the token from the World Air Quality Index Project website.

-Replace the placeholder token in the code with your actual API token to enable data fetching.

 License
 This project is licensed under the MIT License.